-We are here to support you with evidence and empathy.
+We aim to support families with evidence and empathy.

 As parents ourselves, we know how challenging it can be to raise happy and healthy humans.
 Trying to be the best parent, you use wisdom from family members, smash it together with advice gleaned from your social media, and hope for the best.
 We believe parents deserve better.

 We have dedicated our careers as psychologists and research scientists to improving families’ well-being.
 Through decades of this work, we have witnessed the powerful transformation that evidence-based intervention can bring to families.

 Through the joys and confusions of parenthood, we were fortunate to rely on these tried and true scientific frameworks to get through the rough patches.
 As friends and colleagues since grad school we have supported each other as we navigated the many paths into parenting including biological parenthood, adoption, foster parenting, and kinship care.

 There is a concerning gap between the information most parents have access to and the rigorously researched tools we know really work.

 Through Helping Families Thrive, we use an authentic and humorous approach to layer scientific knowledge with our real-world experiences as parents.
 We provide you with a compass to cultivate a healthy relationship with your child.